RapidCoders/Coding-Practice/DAY_60/README.md

 ```
 **Author: Suyash**

-# Q.3 Write a program to check the number is Strontio Number or not.
+# Q.3 Write a program to check the number is Armstrong Number or not.
-**Explanation: Strontio numbers are those four digits numbers when multiplied by 2 give the same digit at the hundreds and tens place.
-Remember that the input number must be a four-digit number.**
+**Explanation:An Armstrong number is a positive m-digit number that is equal to the sum of the mth powers of their digits.
+It is also known as pluperfect, or Plus Perfect, or Narcissistic number.
+It is an OEIS sequence A005188.
+Let’s understand it through an example.**
 ```
-1386*2=2772, we observe that at tens and hundreds place digits are the same.
-Hence, 1386 is a strontio number.
+153: 13 + 53 + 33 = 1 + 125+ 27 = 153

-1221*2=2442, digits at tens and hundreds place are the same.
-Hence, 1221 is a strontio number.
+125: 13 + 23 + 53 = 1 + 8 + 125 = 134 (Not an Armstrong Number)

-Some other strontio numbers are 1111, 2222, 3333, 4444, 5555, 6666, 7777, 8888, 9999, 1001, 2002, 3003, etc.
+1634: 14 + 64 + 34 + 44 = 1 + 1296 + 81 + 256 = 1643
 ```
 **Author: Shreyash**